 If you notice a boil not going away on its own or seemingly getting worse and becoming more painful, the best course of action is to visit a doctor as soon as you can.

-If your boil doesn’t go away or improve in 2 weeks, consult your doctor.
-They might recommend a surgical incision and drainage.
+If your boil has not gone away on its own after 2 weeks, your doctor may recommend a surgical incision and drainage.

 Typically, this procedure involves making a small cut at the top of the boil.
 This is known as lancing.
 Your doctor will extract pus with sterile tools.

 Preventing boils has a lot to do with your personal hygiene routine.
 Keeping yourself clean and free of excess sweat as much as possible can be a big help.
 Avoiding clothing that causes chafing can also help.

 To further prevent the chance of a boil recurring, you can also do the following:

 - Avoid sharing towels or washcloths with anyone.

 - Avoid sharing razors or topical deodorants.

-- Frequently clean bathtubs, toilet seats, and other frequently touched surfaces.
+- Clean bathtubs, toilet seats, and other frequently touched surfaces.

 - Cover any existing boils with clean bandages.

 - Bathe regularly, especially after sweating.

-Boils do have the possibility to recur.
+Boils usually go away on their own, but can also reoccur.
 If you have recurring boils, contact your doctor to diagnose the reason for the recurrence.

-Your doctor can help treat the current boil and put together a course of action to prevent it from returning, such as hygiene adjustment or antibiotic treatment.
+Your doctor can help treat the current boil and put together a course of action to prevent it from returning, like hygiene adjustment or antibiotic treatment.